 This privacy notice tells you what to expect when your personal information is processed in connection with the Love London Working (LLW) programme.
 It applies to information about all LLW applicants, participants and other service users.
-Personal Data will be processed in accordance with all relevant data protection law
+Personal Data will be processed in accordance with all relevant data protection law.
+In the event of the United Kingdom exiting the European Union, all parts of this privacy notice shall still apply.

 You should also refer to the privacy notice(s) of the Department of Housing Communities and Local Government (MHCLG), the Department of Works and Pensions, the GLA and the Delivery Partner(s) you are working with for full details on how your information will be managed by them.
 These can be found on their websites, or you can ask them to send you a copy.